Sammy-Genius/expense-tracker/README.md

 # X-Tracker

-An expense tracker application with a login system that generates an OTP code for authentication
+An expense tracker application with a login system for authentication

 ## To run